 Get More Sleep

 This one may be easier said than done.
 Insomnia is, unfortunately, another symptom of menopause.
 To help, set bedroom ground rules: Put yourself on a sleep schedule by going to bed and waking up at the same time every day (including on the weekend).
 Another way you can help yourself get more sleep is to put away the electronics and turn off the television at least one hour before bedtime.
 Electronics give off blue light which can disrupt your circadian rhythm and suppress the secretion of melatonin, which is the hormone that helps to control your sleep and wake cycle.
 Additionally, make sure the temperature in your bedroom is comfortable.
+For extra sleep support, add the Kindra Sleep Enhancing Supplement to your self-care regimen.
+Formulated specifically for menopause, this 100% natural supplement contains precise doses of melatonin to help you fall asleep and stay asleep, without the grogginess in the morning, plus hot flash and night sweat relief via clinically-studied ingredients like Pycnogenol and Ashwagandha.

 While there may not be much scientific evidence to support it, many women have found relief by using herbal supplements.
 Passionflower, black cohosh, ashwaganda, St. John’s wort and maca root are all purported to be beneficial when treating menopause symptoms, including hormone imbalance, low mood, and other mood-related conditions.